 Most people get nervous about asking out their crush.
 It definitely takes courage, but these tips can make it a little easier:

-Calm your nerves — breathing, exercise, music, talking to a friend first — whatever makes you relax.
+Calm your nerves by doing things like breathing, exercising, listening to music, talking to a friend, or whatever helps you relax.
 Thinking about what you’re going to say ahead of time can also help.

 Keep reminding yourself that you’re awesome, no matter how your crush reacts.
 Your crush may seem like the most important person in the world right now, but you’re just as great as they are — seriously.